hypothesis/h/docs/developing/code-style.rst

 We use `Flake8 <https://pypi.python.org/pypi/flake8>`_ for linting Python code.
-Lint checks are run as part of our continuous integration builds and can be run locally using ``make lint``.
+Lint checks are run as part of our continuous integration builds and can be run locally using ``make backend-lint``.
 You may find it helpful to use a flake8 plugin for your editor to get live feedback as you make changes.

 Automated code formatting
 `````````````````````````